 Take responsibility: ensure customer health and safety

 Nobody knows how the future of tourism will look like exactly.
-The only thing we can do now is adapt to the current circumstances.
+The only thing we can do now is adapt to current circumstances.
 Prepare for new travel standards and ensure customer health and safety throughout their entire experience.
 Key aspects in the way forward are protocols, trust, collaboration, transparency and safety.
 Take responsibility and offer customers the opportunity to explore the destination in a safe way.
+COVID19 or not.